-C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): Sept.
-1st By (date): Other:

-C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date): No set date: X Must reply by May 1 or within weeks if notified thereafter Other:

-Deadline for housing deposit (MMDD): No Set Date Amount of housing deposit: \$ 100 Refundable if student does not enroll?
-X Yes, in full Yes, in part No
+C10.1 votification to applicants of admission decision sent (jiii in one only) On a rolling basis beginning (date): Sept 1st By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: X Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): No set date Amount of housing deposit: \$100 Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18.

-C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?

-If yes, maximum period of postponement:
+Yes No If yes, maximum period of postponement: C19.

-C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Xes

-C20.
+Yes No C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans
+(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.

-C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2015 entering class: Number of early decision applications received by your Number of applicants admitted under early decision pla Please provide significant details about your early decis ion plan:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2016 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes If "yes," please complete the following: Early action closing date Early action notification date

-🗌 Yes  🖾 No

-If "yes," please complete the following:

-Early action closing date Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is yo our early actio n plan a "restric tive" plan under which you limit student s from applying to other early plans?

-☐ Yes 🗌 No
+Yes □No

-D. TRANSFER ADMISSION
+D. TRANS SFER ADMISS ION

 Fall Applicants

-D1.
-Does your institution enroll transfer students? \square Yes \square No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Yes 🗌 No

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2015.
+(If no, please If yes, may t at other colle e skip to Section ransfer students eges/universities transfer students?
+X Y E) earn advanced standing ?
+X Yes No nts who applied, were a g credit by transfe - •

-Applicants Admitted Applicants Enrolled Applicants
+Applicants Admitted Applicant s Enrolled Ap plicants

-Men 3,137 2,610 1,840

-Women 3,541 3,037 1,987

-Total 6,678 5,647 3,827

-Application for Admission
+Men 2,659 2,212 1,78 •

+Women 3,366 3,069 2,00 5

+Total 6,025 5,281 3,79 2

+olication for nsfers may enroll:

+⊠ Fall ☐ Winter Summer Summer

-- D3.
-Indicate terms for which transfers may enroll: Summer 🔀 Fall Winter Spring - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-Yes | No
+D4. ⊠ Yes □ No we a minimum number of credits and t - ly as an entering fre shman?

-If yes, what is the minimum number of credits and the unit of measure?
-30 SCH

 D5.
-Indicate all items required of transfer students to apply for admission:
+Indicate all i tems required of f transfer students to ap ply for admission :

+Required Recommended Recommended Required of Not requi

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript Χ
+High school transcript X

 College transcript(s) X

-Essay or personal statement Χ
+Essay or personal statement X

 Interview X

 Standardized test scores X

 Statement of good standing from prior institution(s) X